Analytics8 discusses some common needs for data science applications in higher education and provides tips on how to start your data science project.

 Use Case: Measure Student Engagement

-Student engagement is increasingly viewed as one of the keys to addressing problems such as low achievement, boredom,
+Student engagement is increasingly viewed as one of the keys to addressing problems such as low achievement, boredom, alienation, and high dropout rates.

 Leading institutions are looking to predictive technology to anticipate when, and for whom, low engagement is going to be an issue.
 Common metrics for this machine learning scenario include grades, dropped classes, in class and extra-curricular activities, tuition payment history, visits to the library, and trips to the medical center.
 This data can be supplemented with surveys, needs assessments, and analysis surrounding students who are known to exhibit low engagement.